-- Confectioners' sugar for dusting
+- Confectioners' sugar, for dusting

-- Gold Star on Toothpick optional
+- Gold Star on Toothpick, optional

-- Edible Gold Stars optional
+- Edible Gold Stars, optional

-Preheat oven to 350 degrees.
+- Preheat oven to 350°F

-Thoroughly combine coconut, granulated sugar, egg whites, vanilla, and salt in a large bowl using your hands or a wooden spoon.
+- Combine coconut, granulated sugar, egg whites, vanilla, and salt in a large bowl using your hands or a wooden spoon.

 - Transfer each tree to a parchment-lined baking sheet, spacing them 1 inch apart.

-If you are going to put the little stars on after they are baked, then poke a toothpick through the top so that after the trees are baked the toothpick holding the star goes in easier.
+- If you are going to put the little stars on after they are baked, then poke a toothpick through the top so that after the trees are baked the toothpick holding the star goes in easier.

-Bake until edges are golden and trees are firm, 12 to 14 minutes.
+- Bake until edges are golden and trees are firm, 12 to 14 minutes.

-Cookies can be made up to 1 day ahead.
+- Cookies can be made up to 1 day ahead.

 Pinch the top to get the point of the tree.
-Don’t smooth the sides too much, you want them a little ‘rough’ to resemble the tree’s boughs and for the ‘snow’ to have somewhere to collect.
+Don’t smooth the sides too much.
+You want them a little ‘rough’ to resemble the tree’s boughs and for the ‘snow’ to have somewhere to collect.